 Montréal/Lyon/San Diego Bassoon Ensemble

-Born in Montréal, Canada, Stéphane Lévesque has been the principal bassoon of the Orchestre symphonique de Montréal (OSM) since September 1998.
-He has also served as principal bassoon of the Saito Kinen Orchestra and Mito Chamber Orchestra in Japan, as well as of the National Arts Centre Orchestra in Ottawa and of the Buffalo Philharmonic.
-Mr. Lévesque has appeared as soloist on several occasions with the OSM as well as with ensembles such as the Orchestre symphonique de Québec, the New World Symphony, Les Violons du Roy, and the U.S. Army Orchestra.
-Assistant professor at the Schulich School of Music of McGill University, Mr. Lévesque has appeared at IDRS conferences in Buenos Aires, Morgantown, Banff (which he co-hosted with Marc Fink), Austin, Muncie, and Birmingham (UK).
-A graduate of the Conservatoire de musique de Montréal and of the Yale School of Music, Stéphane Lévesque studied with Rodolfo Masella, Stephen Maxym and Frank Morelli.
+Born in Montréal, Canada, Stéphane Lévesque has been the principal bassoon of the Orchestre symphonique de Montréal (OSM) since 1998.
+He has also served as principal bassoon of the Saito Kinen Orchestra and Mito Chamber Orchestra in Japan, the National Arts Centre Orchestra in Ottawa, and the Buffalo Philharmonic.
+Stéphane has appeared as a soloist with the OSM and ensembles such as the Orchestre symphonique de Québec, New World Symphony, Les Violons du Roy, and the U.S. Army Orchestra.
+An assistant professor at the Schulich School of Music at McGill University, he has presented at IDRS conferences in Buenos Aires, Morgantown, Banff (which he co-hosted with Marc Fink), Austin, Muncie, and Birmingham (UK).
+A graduate of the Conservatoire de musique de Montréal and Yale School of Music, Stéphane studied with Rodolfo Masella, Stephen Maxym, and Frank Morelli.
 He plays on Bell Bassoon No. 180.

 Martin Mangrum studied bassoon for several years with Stephen Maxym at the Juilliard School, ultimately escaping with a doctorate.
 Later, he worked extensively with Mordechai Rechtman, most recently helping him to write his book on reed adjustment.
 Before joining the Orchestre symphonique de Montréal as second bassoon in 2000, he served as principal bassoon of the Royal Seville Symphony and, subsequently, as associate principal of the Barcelona Symphony.
 For the past 25 years he has also been a member of the bassoon faculty at McGill University’s Schulich School of Music.
 He plays on Bell Bassoon No. 261.

 Mathieu Harel has been the associate principal bassoon of the Orchestre symphonique de Montréal since 1998.
-After studying at the Conservatoire de Musique de Montréal in the classes of Rodolfo Masella and Gerald Corey, he continued his education at the Curtis Institute in Philadelphia with Bernard Garfield.
-He has held positions with the Orchestre symphonique de Québec and the Grant Park Orchestra in Chicago.
-He has been teaching at the Conservatoire de Musique de Montréal since 2004, and he has also worked with students at McGill University, at the Domaine Forget and at the National Youth Orchestra of Canada.
+He studied at the Conservatoire de Musique de Montréal with Rodolfo Masella and Gerald Corey before continuing his education at the Curtis Institute in Philadelphia with Bernard Garfield.
+Mathieu has held positions with the Orchestre symphonique de Québec and the Grant Park Orchestra in Chicago.
+He has been teaching at the Conservatoire de Musique de Montréal since 2004 and has also worked with students at McGill University, Domaine Forget, and the National Youth Orchestra of Canada.
 He plays on Bell Bassoon No. 99.

 Close Menu